n8n-io/n8n-docs/docs/data/data-structure.md

 ]
 ```

-!!! note "Skipping the 'json' key and array syntax"
+/// note | Skipping the 'json' key and array syntax
 From 0.166.0 onwards, when using the Function node or Code node, n8n automatically adds the `json` key if it's missing.
 It also automatically wraps your items in an array (`[]`) if needed.
 This is only the case when using the Function or Code nodes.
 When building your own nodes, you must still make sure the node returns data with the `json` key.
+///
 ## Data item processing

 --8<-- "_snippets/flow-logic/data-flow-nodes.md"